-In this course, students will apply their knowledge of self and interpersonal skills from CFCS 1120 to early childhood education settings.
-Emphasis will be placed on enhancing communication within the staff-team, creating meaningful partnerships with parents, valuing diversity and working effectively within the professional community.
+In this course, students will apply their knowledge of self and interpersonal skills to early childhood education settings.
+Emphasis will be placed on enhancing communication within the staff team, creating meaningful partnerships with parents, valuing diversity and working effectively within the professional community.

 The following global ideas guide the design and delivery of this course:

 - To function fully as an early childhood Educator, one must work from a well-defined set of personal values, be familiar with the professional code of ethics, and understand the process of applying values and ethics in the workplace.